Jefferson Square Mall

-Wilderness Mall was a 600000 sqft shopping mall that opened as the Jefferson Square Mall in March, 1975 with 2 anchors.
+Jefferson Square Mall, also known as Wilderness Mall, was a 553295 sqft shopping mall in Joliet, Illinois, United States.
+Opened in 1975, it originally featured Wieboldt's and Montgomery Ward.
 The mall closed in 2002, and was demolished in 2004 to build a Walmart and Menards.

 History

-Jefferson Square Mall was developed by Melvin Simon and Associates.
+Jefferson Square Mall was developed by Melvin Simon and Associates, now known as Simon Property Group.
 Wieboldt's opened in August of 1974, and Montgomery Ward opened in October of 1974.

-The mall opened in March of 1975.
-The mall was a 600000 sqft shopping mall that had 2 anchors.
+The mall opened on February 28, 1975, consisting of 553295 sqft of shop space.
 Jefferson Square Mall was the first enclosed shopping mall in Joliet.

-Louis Joliet Mall would open nearby in 1978.
-This was a major competitor for the Jefferson Square shopping center.
+Louis Joliet Mall opened nearby in 1978, providing competition to Jefferson Square.

-In 1987 Wieboldt's would the Jefferson Square store along with 7 other stores.
-After this, the mall went downhill.
+In 1987 Wieboldt's closed the Jefferson Square store along with 7 other stores.
+Their space was replaced by a Menards home improvement store.

-Menards would move into the mall sometime in the early 1990s.

-In 1991 a shooting would injure 2 people.

-The mall had about 50 stores in the early 1990s.
-The mall declined because of competitors like Louis Joliet Mall and it was foreclosed by an insurance company before being Bought by an undisclosed buyer.

-In 1996 the mall would renovate the Jefferson Square Mall and rename it Wilderness Mall.
-The mall would reopen on January 1, 1997, but the renovations wouldn't help the mall.
-More and more stores moved out.
+In 1996, the property was renamed Wilderness Mall.
+Despite these renovations, the mall continued to decline in tenancy.
 By 2000 the mall only had 13 tenants out of the over 60 store slots. some included an off-track betting parlor, a paint gun store, a travel agency, a preschool, and a social services agency.

-By 2001 Montgomery Ward closed their doors.
+Montgomery Ward closed that same year.

 In 2002, Wilderness Mall was purchased by Menard Properties.
-They planned to bulldoze the mall, and redevelop it into a brand new Menards and Walmart Supercenter.

-In 2004, demolition started on the mall starting with Montgomery Ward.
-Then moving toward the Wieboldt's Department Store.

-Demolition was finished by 2006 and Walmart started construction after Menards was constructed.

-Menards opened in 2007.
-Walmart opened in 2008, and they are still open to this day.
+They planned to demolish the mall for a newer, larger Menards as well as a Walmart supercenter.
+Demolition began in 2004 and was completed in 2006, with construction of Menards beginning in 2007 and Walmart in 2008.